 Recommended aftercare following surgery for cranial cruciate ligament rupture, and an information sheet on cruciate ligament disease can be found in the section of fact sheets, located within the section for owners on this website.

 Typically patients treated with TPLO are taking significant weight through the operated knee within a few days of surgery.
 The patients are kept on a lead with gradually increasing periods of lead exercise in the weeks following surgery.
 Hydrotherapy typically starts around 3-4 weeks post-operatively.
-We take check X-rays to confirm satisfactory healing of the bone at about 8 weeks post-operatively.
+We take check X-rays to confirm satisfactory healing of the bone at about eight weeks post-operatively.
 We do this while the owners wait, usually using our hand-held X-ray generator, and usually without even the need for sedation.
-Under our fixed scheme, we make no further charges for any of our follow up checks or for any follow up radiography that we do.
+Under our fixed scheme, we make no further charges for any of our follow-up checks or for any follow-up radiography that we do.

-Free exercise can be allowed once bone healing is satisfactorily progressed, typically from about 8 weeks post-op.
+Free exercise can be allowed once bone healing is satisfactorily progressed, typically from about eight weeks post-op.

 3rd September 2015